mifreundorfer/blender-fbx-exporter-unity-patch/README.md

 ## Installation

-Replace the io_scene_fbx folder in your Blender install with the one from this repository.
+Replace the io_scene_fbx folder in your Blender install with the one from this repository, found here:(Blender install folder)/2.76/scripts/addons/io_scene_fbx